-This preliminary best interest finding and decision will be publicly noticed in compliance with AS 38.05.945.
-Notice will be posted on the Alaska Online Public Notice System as well as both physical and electronic mailing lists.
+The combined preliminary best interest finding and FLUP was publicly noticed in compliance with AS 38.05.945.
+Notice was posted on the Alaska Online Public Notice System and distributed to physical and electronic mailing lists on November 12, 2020.
+Comment must be received by close of business on December 14, 2020.